solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ---
 title: Generalized State Compression objectives:

-- Explain the flow of Solana's state compression's logic.
+- Explain the flow of Solana's state compression logic.
 - Describe and Explain the difference between a Merkle tree and a concurrent Merkle tree
-- Implement generic state compression in a basic Solana programs description:
+- Implement generic state compression in a basic Solana program description:
  "Understand how state compression and the technology behind compressed NFTs works, and learn how to apply it in your own Solana programs."
 ---

 ## Summary

 - State compression on Solana is primarily used for compressed NFTs, but it can be applied to any data type
-- State Compression lowers the amount of data you have to store onchain using Merkle trees.
+- State Compression lowers the amount of data you have to store on-chain using Merkle trees.
 - A Merkle tree compresses data by hashing pairs of data repeatedly until a single root hash is produced.
 It's this root hash that's then stored on-chain.
 - Each leaf on a Merkle tree is a hash of that leaf's data.
-- Concurrent Merkle tree is a specialized version of a Merkle tree.
-Unlike a standard Merkle tree, it allows multiple updates at the same time without affecting transaction validity.
+-A concurrent Merkle tree is a specialized version of a Merkle tree.
+Unlike a standard Merkle tree, it allows multiple updates simultaneously without affecting transaction validity.
-- Data in a state-compressed program is not stored onchain.
-So you have to use indexers to keep an offchain cache of the data.
-It's this offchain cache data that's is used to then verify against the onchain Merkle tree.
+- Data in a state-compressed program is not stored on-chain.
+So you have to use indexers to keep an off-chain cache of the data.
+It's this off-chain cache data that is used to then verify against the on-chain Merkle tree.

 ## Lesson

-Previous, we talked about state compression in the context of compressed NFTs.
+Previously, we talked about state compression in the context of compressed NFTs.

-At the moment, compressed NFTs are the main use case for state compression.
+Currently, compressed NFTs are the main use case for state compression.
 However, you can apply it to any Solana program.
-In this lesson, we'll discuss state compression in general terms so that you can use it across your solana projects.
+In this lesson, we'll discuss state compression in general terms so that you can use it across your Solana projects.

 ### A theoretical overview of state compression